A private applicator applies restricted-use pesticides on his/her own land, or rented land, and produces an agricultural commodity.

 Steps to get a Private Applicator License

 1. Obtain study materials from your OSU Extension county office.
-You can also download some of the materials on the Private Applicator Study Materials page. - NOTE: Please be sure to call your local OSU Extension office before stopping by.
-This allows the office to make sure they have the materials on hand for when you stop in.
+You can also download some of the materials on the Private Applicator Study Materials page. - NOTE: Please be sure to call your local OSU Extension office before you visit.
+This allows the office to make sure that they have the materials on hand for you.

 5. ODA will mail your test results (and a license application form if you have not already sent one).

 6. If not already done, send in the completed application form and $30 license fee to ODA.
 If you need to retake an exam, there are no additional charges.

 $30 License Fees should be paid to:

 8995 E. Main St.